 Bruxism is a disorder in which a person grinds their teeth and clenches their jaw.
 This grinding is done unconsciously whilst awake or sleeping.
 Grinding person teeth is an easygoing disorder and usually, there is no need for treatment, but various night guards recommended to prevent the damage.
 However, persistent bruxism has the potential to lead to more severe disorders, these include teeth and jaw problems and disorders, frequent headaches, etc.

 Some people have sleep bruxism in which they only grind their teeth while sleeping, and are unaware of it.
 Basically, bruxism is a habit, and not a reflex.
 A reflex is a reaction to a condition, whilst a habit does not need any stimulus.
 It becomes a routine without having any particular reason behind it.
 Bruxism occurs unconsciously when the person is sleeping, or when they are awake but the conscious attention is busy with something else.

-According to experts, some factors have also been identified which trigger and lead to bruxism, these factors are:
+According to Oral Health Care Specialist, some factors have also been identified which trigger and lead to bruxism, these factors are:

 - Allergic reactions

 - Other medical diseases